easybase/easybase-react/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 **React and React Native** compatible library for use with EasyBase.
 This library can be used with a table specific REACT integration or with a project.
-Features of either integration:

 <table>
   <tr>